-Section 82 of the Criminal Code covers the defense provided in the case of any offense committed by a child under the age of seven, as it is presumed that a child under the age of seven is mentally incompetent and so cannot be held criminally liable.
-Section 83 further exempts a child over the age of seven but under the age of twelve from criminal liability if the offense is committed by a child who has not acquired sufficient maturity to perceive the implications of the act committed.
+Section 82 of the Criminal Code covers the defence provided in the case of any offence committed by a child under the age of seven, as it is presumed that a child under the age of seven is mentally incompetent and so cannot be held criminally liable.
+Section 83 further exempts a child over the age of seven but under the age of twelve from criminal liability if the offence is committed by a child who has not acquired sufficient maturity to perceive the implications of the act committed.

 - Unsoundness of mind [Section 84]